2020-2021 Worksite Wellness virtual workshop series: Cultivating connection - supporting employee wellbeing

 March 11th 9:00-10:00 am

 Increasingly, the workforce is becoming characterized by non-traditional or non-standard work arrangements.
 Multiple worksites, telecommuting, and travel are becoming more common.
 Additionally, many occupations involve being off-site for the majority of the workday, such as for construction and transportation industries.
 Each of these work arrangements present unique challenges to social connection and employee engagement.
 This panel workshop will provide strategies, resources, tips, and tools on how to support your decentralized workforce.
 Participants will hear from Vermont employers that have a thriving decentralized workforce, including both small and larger employers.
+Worksites will also address the impact of the pandemic and promoting employee wellness in newly remote workplaces.
 Opportunity for Q&A will be provided.